-In a quasi-experimental trial of 22 COVID-19-positive patients in Pontianak, Indonesia, EFT was associated with significant reductions in anxiety, depression, and insomnia scores (p<0.05) compared with no added intervention.
+In a single-arm pre/post study of 22 COVID-19-positive patients in Pontianak, Indonesia, EFT was associated with significant reductions in anxiety, depression, and insomnia scores (p<0.05) from before to after.

-The natural next step: a larger sample to confirm the effect.
+The natural next step: a larger sample to confirm the effect, and a randomized controlled design.

 |---|---|